boyter/boyter.org/content/posts/2015-04-14-filetree-listing.md

   - searchcode

 ---
 Just a quick update to searchcode.
 A few small tweaks here and there, but the largest is that there is now a file tree listing option which will show the file tree for any project.
-An example would be going to [this file][1] and then clicking the &#8220;View File Tree&#8221; button on the top left.
+An example would be going to [this file][1] and then clicking the "View File Tree" button on the top left.

 An example screenshot of the result of this is included below.